Toolkit

 Created and hosted by World Sleep Society, World Sleep Day is an internationally recognized event that builds connections and raises sleep health awareness among researchers, health care workers, patients, and the public.
 Participants from each of these stakeholder groups organize sleep health awareness activities in their local clinics, institutions, companies, and communities.

-Commentary on the 2023 Theme from World Sleep Day Leadership
+Commentary from World Sleep Day Leadership

-Key Messaging for World Sleep Day 2023
+Key Messaging for World Sleep Day 2024

-Sleep is essential to health.
-It is a critical pillar of health, like nutrition and physical activity [1, 2].
+Sleep is a critical pillar of health, like nutrition and physical activity [1, 2].

 • Sleep helps support memory and learning [3].